magic-sph/magic/README.md

 1. **Never** use TABS but always SPACES instead
 2. Use 3 spaces for indentation
-3. Never use capital letters for variable declaration
+3. Never use capital letters for variable declaration or Fortran keywords
 4. Never use `dimension(len)` for declaring array but rather `real(cp) :: data(len)`
 5. Always use the default precisions when introducing new variables `(cp)`